bfrangi/bfrangi.github.io/_posts/2025-01-29-black-body-radiation-and-thermodynamic-equilibrium.markdown

 \genfrac{}{}{0pt}{}{\text{power emitted at }\lambda \text{ by a black body}}{\text{at the same temperature}}
 \\]

 Clearly, these two quantities are not necessarily equal, even if \\(\alpha (\lambda) = \varepsilon (\lambda)\\).
-In fact, the power emitted by the body at a specific wavelength does not depend at all on the distribution of the absorbed power in wavelength, but only on the temperature of the body and the absorptivity (or emissivity, since we are in thermodynamic equilibrium) functions at that wavelength.
+In fact, the power emitted by the body at a specific wavelength does not depend at all on the distribution of the absorbed power in wavelength, but only on the temperature of the body and its emissivity at that wavelength.

 What does need to be equal, however, is the total power absorbed by the body and the total power emitted by the body, which is a consequence of the body being in thermodynamic equilibrium with its surroundings.
 This is obtained by integrating the power absorbed and emitted over all wavelengths: